 We provide people-focused care to individuals in their own homes, helping them remain independent and confident.

-We've got more than 40 years of delivering care services, and we can support older people, as well as people with learning disabilities, poor mental health, autism and Asperger's.
+We've got more than 40 years of delivering care services, and we can support older people, as well as people with learning disabilities, poor mental health, autism and autism spectrum disorder (ASD).

 Whether you need short-term care to bridge a gap, urgent care in an emergency, or long-term support, we can help you.
 Our home care services include everything from daily personal care and medication reminders to support with planning meals and getting your shopping done.
 We also offer telephone-based support services, and assistive technology.

 What are you looking for?

 - I would feel safer if I had a personal alarm or other assistive technology in my home